LopezJER/image-classification-app/README.md

-# Web Application for Image Classification.
+# Tutorial Program for AI Integration

-This repository contains the notebook and dataset required to train a model for classifying **INSERT TOPIC HERE**.
-Furthermore, it includes a barebones HTML page integrating the model for user inference.
+To start learning, kindly check out the [tutorial documentation]([url](https://drive.google.com/file/d/1-PEbfr-d2vKXEa7U71PXefYynfjTK5xx/view?usp=sharing)).
+As you go along the tutorial, kindly commit and push the relevant assets you created, including:

-Required Outputs:
+1. web application where you deployed your model,
-Please commit and push the following files:
+2. the ipynb notebook used to train the model integrated into the web app, and
-1. ipynb Notebook File you used to train your model,
+3. the dataset you used to train the model.

-2. dataset you used to train your model, and
+The kind of model you train can be any of those covered in the tutorials (e.g., cats vs dogs, sign language digits).

-3. web application where you deployed your model.
+The skills you gain in this tutorial program are crucial as you integrate a banana disease classifier into our web application.